tutorgen/HPIT-node-client/README.md

 ```
 are valid ways to handle responses from plugins.

-That's really all their is to writing a tutor.
+That's really all there is to writing a tutor.

 ## Active Plugins in Production

-Currently, there are only 2 plugins active on HPIT's production servers which you can query for information.
+Currently, there are  3 plugins active on HPIT's production servers which can be queried for information.
-These are the knowledge tracing plugin and the hint factory plugin.
-The knowledge tracing plugin is responsible
-for handling bayesian knowledge tracing, and the hint factory handle domain model generation and hint generation.
+These are: knowledge tracing plugin; hint factory plugin; boredom detector plugin.
+The knowledge tracing plugin is responsible for handling bayesian knowledge tracing, the hint factory handle domain model generation and hint generation, and the boredom detctor plugin provides either a boredom indicator (true/false) or boredom percentage indicator.
-Documentation on these two plugins are available from https://www.hpit-project.org/docs
+Documentation on these plugins are available from https://www.hpit-project.org/docs